Lynda Baron: Open All Hours actress dies aged 82

 The hit show about a Yorkshire corner shop, which starred Ronnie Barker and Sir David Jason, ran in the 1970s and 80s before being revived in 2013.

-Baron also played Auntie Mabel in the 1990s BBC children's show Come Outside.
+Baron also appeared in EastEnders and children's show Come Outside.

 Her agent said her "iconic roles" were "loved by all generations", adding that she was "a leading light of our world".